Watch out: Scammers are targeting your UC retirement savings

 Share This Article

-UC employees and retirees have raised the alarm about some suspicious messages recently.
+UC employees and retirees have raised the alarm about suspicious messages recently.
 They’ve reported emails, invitations and cold calls offering retirement counseling from “advisers” who claim to work for or with UC.

 If you have questions about your UC Retirement Plan pension benefits or the retirement process, you can call the Retirement Administration Service Center at 800-888-8267, Monday–Friday, 7 a.m. to 4:30 p.m.
 (PT), or schedule an appointment with a retirement counselor.